Creative Writing Fall 2022

 “One can, I think, listen someone into existence,” bell hooks

 What is “the habit of art”?
 What is “world worlding”?
 What is a “creative process”?
 How might we befriend our subconscious, relax into darkness and mystery so they can help us discover the people, places and things that haunt and delight us—our own material.

-Prerequisite: English 114, or equivalent.
-Priority enrollment given to Eng: Creative Writing; Eng: Ed w/ Creative Writing concentration; and Cinema majors.
-Instruction and extensive practice in writing poetry, fiction, and plays, with selected readings of exemplary stories, poems, and plays.
-This course is the prerequisite to Short Story Writing, Poetry Writing, and Playwriting.
+Prerequisite: English 114 or equivalent.
+Priority enrollment given to Creative Writing; Eng: Creative Writing; Eng: Ed w/ Creative Writing concentration; and Cinema majors.
+Instruction and extensive practice in writing poetry, fiction, and plays with selected readings of exemplary stories, poems and plays.
+This course is the prerequisite to Short Story Writing, Poetry Writing and Playwriting.
 CROSS GENRE COURSE.

 C W 302 2 Fundamentals Creative Reading Thursday 12:30-3:15 p.m.
 Steve Dickison